 When to use: Perfect for company outings, school groups, or friend crews.
 Works for theaters, team-building workshops, or festivals.

 Pro-tip: Tier your group discounts.
-"Buy 4, get 10% off; buy 8, get 15% off."
 The threshold should be just above the average group size to nudge people to add one more friend.

 8. Discount & Concession Tickets